What does "first-come, first-served" mean?

-First come, first served means that you as an admin or manager create a schedule without assigning any employees to the shifts and share it with your team.
+"First-come, first-served" means that you, as an admin (or an employee with a permission profile that allows you to create a schedule), allows you to create a schedule without assigning any employees to the shifts and share it with your team.
 Once the schedule is shared, you allow your employees to request the shifts they want to cover on a first-come, first-served basis.

 First, you will need to create the schedule (without assigning employees to the shifts).
-When the schedule is ready you can publish it to notify your employees of the new available shifts.
+When the schedule is ready, you can publish it to notify your employees of the new available shifts by clicking on the blue 'Publish ' button.

 When you publish the schedule, your employees will be notified via the app that new shifts have been added and can take over shifts (see how here).
 It's up to you whether the shift should be automatically assigned to whoever comes first, or if you want to decide who gets which shift.